crdpa/site/static/posts/2022-04-28 - building the blog part 2.md

 Title: Building this site from scratch - part 2
-Description: Final steps and adjustments of my website.
+Description: Final steps and adjustments of the site.
 Date: 2022-04-28
 Tags: go
 ---